danieagle/adare-net/README.txt

   Main repository => https://github.com/danieagle/adare-net.git

-  Adare_Net is in proccess of rework his poll types and some HouseKeeping. :-D
+  Adare_Net is in proccess of fully rework and some HouseKeeping. :-D

   See file AlreadyTestedIn.txt